Snapchat and Instagram are two platforms that serve a similar purpose—sharing and distributing images and videos— but that do so in different ways.

 The biggest new features marketers now have on Instagram include:

 - Instagram Ads.
 This is hands-down the biggest addition to the platform.
 Instagram Ads are available for businesses through Facebook’s Ads Manager, and comes as additional feature of the highly effective Facebook Ads.
 Objectives include increasing views, engagement, and—most recently—traffic and conversions on your site.

 - Instagram Analytics.
 While Instagram itself doesn’t provide an analytics tool, there are a variety of third-party services that do.
-Personal favorites include Simply Measured and Sprout Social.
+If you don’t know what to choose, pick one of the 7 Best Instagram Analytics Tools selected by the experts at Hootsuite).
 I have not seen anything like this for Snapchat, but if anyone else has, let me know in the comments!

 - Instagram Shop fronts.
 Prior to the new sellable Instagram Ads objectives, the only way businesses could drive traffic to their site from Instagram was a the single link available in their profile’s bio.
 Instagram selling tools like Have2Have.IT capitalized on this, finding ways to make selling on Instagram possible.